SumanthRH/personal-website/content/books/index.md

 * Boomerang, by Michael Lewis
 * Deep Work, by Cal Newport
 * Plays Unpleasant, by George Bernard Shaw

+### Current Reads
+* Great Expectations, by Charles Dickens
+* Midnight's Children, by Salman Rushdie
+* The Complete Short Stories of Earnest Hemingway

 ## Technical Books
 A new list to keep track of the technical books I have read or started to read recently: